Defeasible Conditional Obligation in a Two-tiered Preference-based Semantics (Extended Version): Framework

 \section{Framework}

 In addition to a set of propositional letters, the Boolean connectives and the modal operator $\Box$, the language $\mathcal{L}$ has (as primitives) a normality conditional operator $\Rightarrow $ and a conditional obligation operator $\dob(-/-)$. $\Rightarrow $ and $\dob(-/-)$ are read as before.
 For $\Box A$, read ``It is necessary that $A$".
 For simplicity's sake, it is assumed that $\Rightarrow$ and $\Box$ do not occur within the scope of $\dob$ (and vice-versa) and that $\Box$ does not occur within the scope of $\Rightarrow$ (and vice-versa).
-Iterations of $\bigcirc$ or $\Rightarrow$ are ruled out too.\footnote{ An example of a logic allowing nested occurrences of $\Rightarrow$ is \cite{lam91}'s C4.
-Such a nesting raises no issues germane to our purpose (see, e.g., \cite{Makinson93} for a discussion).} As mentioned, $r$ (possibly indexed by a natural number) is a schematic symbol that may stand for either a conditional obligation or a normality conditional.
+Iterations of $\bigcirc$ or $\Rightarrow$ are ruled out too.\footnote{ An example of a logic allowing nested occurrences of $\Rightarrow$ is \cite{lam91}'s system C4.
+Such a nesting is not directly relevant to the problem at hand (see, e.g., \cite{Makinson93} for a general discussion).} As mentioned, $r$ (possibly indexed by a natural number) is a schematic symbol that may stand for either a conditional obligation or a normality conditional.
 Given some $r$, $h(r)$ is the head (or consequent) of $r$, and $b(r)$ is its body (or antecedent).
 As usual, $\Diamond A$ is short for $\neg\Box\neg A$. $\models_{\mathrm{S5}}$ denotes the entailment relation in modal logic S5 \cite{ddl:C80}, and $\models_{\PL}$ the entailment relation in (classical) propositional logic.